jereej/CTFEnvironment/client/README.md

-# Burgir-Client
+# Les Baguettes Client
-Repository for the Burgir API client, built with React in TypeScript.
+Repository for the Les Baguettes API client, built with React in TypeScript.

 Setting up: